VoodooTeam/APPS-ad-tools-android/README.md

   demo app in `AdsInitiliazer`
     * Note: before initializing applovin/apphrbr and instanciating any clients, wait until you have the user's GDPR consents for ads
-* Create an `MaxNativeAdClient` and/or `MaxMRECAdClient` and/or `AdArbitrageur` and start loading/displaying ads following the example in the sample app
+* Create a `MaxNativeAdClient` and/or `MaxMRECAdClient` (and potentially `AdClientArbitrageur`) and start loading/displaying ads following the example in the sample app

-Don't forget to close your `AdArbitrageur`/`AdClient` when you're done to free resources.
+Don't forget to close your `AdClientArbitrageur`/`AdClient` when you're done to free resources.
 By default if the activity provided to the clients is a `LifecycleOwner`, the client will close itself when the activity is destroyed.